gereons/PartyTrackerReadme/README.md

 * Running multiple campaign is not possible yet.
 This will definitely be added.
 * Some icons are ugly
-* There is no app icon
+* The app icon is the same as InitiativeBoard's
-* I'm not really a fan of the name
+* I'm not really a fan of the name (and it's unavailable on the App store anyway)
 * The color (or rather, gray-scale) scheme is probably not ideal